Cloud-CV/EvalAI/docs/source/configuration.md

     2. `default_order_by`: This key decides the default sorting of the leaderboard based on one of the labels defined above.

-  The leaderboard schema for the sample challenge configuration given [here](https://github.com/Cloud-CV/EvalAI-Starters/blob/master/challenge_config.yaml) looks like this:
+  The leaderboard schema for the [sample challenge configuration](https://github.com/Cloud-CV/EvalAI-Starters/blob/master/challenge_config.yaml) looks like this:

   ```yaml
   leaderboard: